Olney1/ChatGPT-OpenAI-Smart-Speaker/README.md

 ## Important notes for Raspberry Pi Installation

 If you are using the same USB speaker in my video you will need to run `sudo apt-get install pulseaudio` to install support for this.
+This may also require you to set a command to start pulseaudio on every boot: `pulseaudio --start`.

+### Adding a Start Command on Boot

+Open the terminal and type: `sudo nano /etc/rc. local`

+After important network/start commands add this: `su -l pi -c '/usr/bin/python3 /home/pi/ChatGPT-OpenAI-Smart-Speaker/ && pulseaudio --start && python3 pi.py 2> /dev/null’`

+Be sure to leave the line exit 0 at the end, then save the file and exit.
+In nano, to exit, type Ctrl-x, and then Y

+### ReSpeaker

 If you want to use ReSpeaker for the lights, you can purchase this from most of the major online stores that stock Raspberry Pi.
 Here is the online guide: https://wiki.seeedstudio.com/ReSpeaker_4_Mic_Array_for_Raspberry_Pi/